About TMS Therapy for Depression

 I am now working part-time, following my passions in life.
 I take each day as it comes.
 I now enjoy interacting with different people, and I am more patient.
 I still have my share of rough patches in life, but I feel more resilient.
 I do get down occasionally, but so far, I have been able to find my happiness again.

-If you don’t want to take a lot of medication or if medication does not work for you, you should try Transcranial Magnetic Stimulation (TMS) for depression.
+If you don’t want to take a lot of medication or if medication does not work for you, you should try TMS therapy for depression.

 Frequently Asked Questions

-Is Transcranial Magnetic Stimulation (TMS) a good alternative for patients who cannot tolerate the side effects of antidepressant medications, or those for whom antidepressants have been unsuccessful?
+Is Transcranial Magnetic Stimulation (TMS) a good alternative for patients who cannot tolerate the side effects of antidepressant medications, or who have tried antidepressant medications without feeling relief from their symptoms?

 Yes.
 Since TMS is not a medication it does not circulate in the bloodstream and cause unwanted side effects such as weight gain, dry mouth, or nausea.
 TMS has been cleared by the FDA for the treatment of patients with depression who have not had satisfactory improvement with antidepressant medications.